clxyify/Lua-State-Scanner/README.md

 The `rbx_gettop` was developed/modified by fishy-sticks on github.
 It was used for a test reference.

+Sometimes it works, sometimes it doesn't.
+This was testing and it worked on some of the functions.

+Functions must be a ```uintptr_t``` type that returns the result of the value, in std:: terms as well.

 # Tutorial

 Go to the function `ScriptContextVFT` and only replace the address, dont replace the code after that.